Every ingredient we put into our IdealLean products serves a super important purpose.

 glutamine Side Effects

-However, you should refrain from taking excessive amounts of it.
+However, you should refrain from taking excessive amounts of it, at least to begin with.
 Take it gradually and always start with lower doses.
-And like always, talk to your doctor first.
+And like always, talk to your doctor first, especially if you’re nursing or pregnant, or if you suffer from a medical condition.

-Most likely you are getting glutamine into your diet without even realizing it.
-Glutamine is easily attainable and can be found in many food sources that are also rich in protein.
-Here are some examples of where we can find it:
+Most likely you are getting some glutamine in your diet without even realizing it.
+Glutamine can be attained in certain amounts from the food you eat and is found in many high-protein food sources.

 Meat and Poultry